-This project is funded by the Australian Government ($6.8 million).
-Australian Government funding is provided through the National Water Grid Fund.
+This project was funded by the Australian Government ($6.8 million).
+Australian Government funding was provided through the National Water Grid Fund.

 Project overview

-Water resource assessments provide information to help understand the benefits and constraints of water development and infrastructure decisions.
-This is especially important for considering further development in northern Australia.
+Water resource assessments provide important information.
+They help us understand the benefits and constraints of water development management decisions.
+This is especially important when considering further development and infrastructure in northern Australia.

 Goals of the assessment